 - At Ntungamo, we have installed gutters and built a big underground water reservoir.
-We also installed a fuel saving stove and a chimney in the kitchen.
+We built a fuel saving stove and a chimney in the kitchen.
 We also put new concrete floors in four classrooms.

 - At Mawujjo, we have repaired the water harvesting system and renovated five classrooms and the hall where the nursery section is housed.

 Teaching methods and materials: Encouraged by our Teacher Trainers, many teachers are now using modern teaching techniques whereby pupils are more actively and creatively involved in the lessons.
 New classroom configurations enable the children to learn also from each other, although this is not always possible in classes with very many children.
 Teachers have also been given ideas for making attractive teaching aids.
 Cupboards have been placed in many classrooms and we are building up a reading library in every class.
 In addition, each school has at least one classroom with solar lights to enable extra study and tuition in the evening and early hours while preparing for examinations.

 Extra activities: At the end of each semester there is the chance of winning prizes in the Learning 4 Life inter-school competitions.
 These competitions are very popular with pupils as well as teachers.
 Teams at each class level compete in a fun quiz against teams from the other schools.
 The questions are based on the subjects covered in the previous months.
 This has a very stimulating effect on learning and exam preparation.
 In conjunction with the quiz there is either a competition in sports or one in dance, song and music.
 As a result, the sport teams and choirs of the Learning 4 Life schools are also being successful in district and even national competitions.